dart-lang/site-www/src/tools/pub/cmd/index.md

 ---

-The [pub tool](/tools/pub) has commands for managing packages, running (or serving) apps, and building and deploying web apps.
+The [pub tool](/tools/pub) has commands for managing packages, running and serving apps, and building and deploying web apps.

 Flutter has its own commands for managing and updating packages.
 For more information, see